 "Performance Lab" is a vital component of the MFA program that engages students across both years through thematic creation cycles culminating in research and performance showings.
-Also, as part of the component, I organize guest artist workshops, complemented by student-led podcasts, produced and shared through the MFA Theatre Program and Contemporary Performance Network.
-This year, I established a collaboration with La MaMa in the East Village, hosting these workshops at their rehearsal spaces and facilitating student visits to the city three times per semester.
-Since its podcast inception, the students have produced five seasons, totaling 26 podcasts.
+As part of the component, I organize guest artist workshops, complemented by student-led podcasts, produced and shared through the MFA Theatre Program and Contemporary Performance Network.
+Since the podcast's inception, the students have produced five seasons, totaling 26 podcasts.
+This year, I have also established a collaboration with La MaMa in the East Village, hosting our workshops at their rehearsal spaces and facilitating student visits to the city three times per semester.

-I have consistently taught the "Embodied Thesis" component, which guides second-year MFA students through the graduated stages of research, experimentation, refinement, and production essential for crafting their thesis performances.
-Over the past year, I collaborated with staff to enhance the support framework for these thesis projects, leading to notably more successful outcomes than in previous years.
-The students developed a clearer understanding of the production process.
-They felt well-supported by the program, enabling them to present their thesis projects with significantly less stress while better fulfilling their artistic visions and goals.
+I have consistently taught "Embodied Thesis."
+The component guides second-year MFA students through the essential graduated stages of research, experimentation, refinement, and production for their thesis performances.
+In 2023, I worked with staff to enhance the support framework for these projects, leading to notably more successful outcomes than in previous years.
+The students also gained a better understanding of the creation and production process.

-I have also updated and revised the "Digital Devising" component, now titled "Beyond the Proscenium: Radical Acting, Directing, and Design in the Post-Internet Age."
+To help augment the theatre history, survey, and theory components in the curriculum, I teach a component for graduate and undergraduate students that surveys current topics in the field called "Performance Research."
+The component is concentrated on contemporary strategies and frameworks for theatre/performance focused on Care, Social Engagement, Participatory, Post-Internet, Copresence, and Speculative Futures.
+I have also updated and revised the "Digital Devising" undergraduate component, now titled "Beyond the Proscenium: Radical Acting, Directing, and Design in the Post-Internet Age."
 The component is designed for students who seek to push the boundaries of theater and embrace the bold world of post-internet aesthetics and multimedia, where theatre and performance meet digital and networked methods.
 The students investigate innovative approaches to contemporary theater, exploring new ways of storytelling that embrace technology's boundless possibilities and reflect our media-embedded lives.

-For the past three years, I have been the advisor for the graduate students with a rotating roster of around 11-22 MFA students.
-My graduate and undergraduate donning are some of the most fulfilling work with students.
+In addition to my undergraduate donning, I also advised MFA Theatre students, with a rotating roster of 11-22 MFA students a year for the past four years.
 It is a holistic process of support and reflection integral to their education and post-graduation pathways.
 I work with each graduate student to build a daily practice, expand their creative foundations, invest in future-forward skills, and fortify their professional development.
+Alums from the past four years are already teaching at the university level, touring nationally and internationally, presenting original work at festivals in NYC, working in the arts not-for-profit sector, producing industrials, and successfully receiving residencies and commissions.